Physical activity at work: the importance of workplace exercise

 In a competitive job market, benefits that promote work-life balance and personal well-being are highly valued — and existing employees are more likely to stay with a company that supports their overall health and wellness.

-How employers can encourage physical activity through workplace fitness programs
+How employers can promote exercise through workplace fitness programs

 Implementing a successful workplace fitness program involves more than just setting up a fitness center; it requires a thoughtful approach that considers the diverse needs of employees and integrates seamlessly into the company culture.
 Here are some strategies employers can use to promote physical activity at work: